 The design of Fortress City actually worked against me in this regard.
 Since everything was arranged into equal blocks of similar buildings everything tended to look the same, the only real identifiers being where buildings had been modified or damaged, or where a non-housing structure was placed.
 I knew the general direction of where I needed to go though, and I headed south-west while keeping a lookout for any landmarks I recognized from my brief time south of Ashwood.

-I strolled along, clicking words into the phones, and observing the few drones that were still out and about.
+I strolled along, clicking words into the phones, and observing the few humans that were still out and about.
 Ever since Odd Summer was announced the streets cleared quickly after sunset, but there was still some activity until it hit the later hours.
 Some of which were the security soldier caste, or “cops” as the humans called them.

 Ahead of me, on the other side of the street, two such cops were speaking with a mutant with horns outside of an apartment building.
 The mutant’s face was bloody, and every now and then it gestured up at the apartment while it talked to them.
 It was getting harder and harder to avoid cops lately, these incidents were becoming more and more commonplace.
 Tonight especially seemed somewhat bad, this was the third such patrol I had noted.
 It was a concern for me since there was a curfew in effect.
 Normally the curfew was ignored, but with this many cops around it was possible one might stop me.